castorini/pygaggle/docs/experiments-msmarco-passage.md

 mrr@10	0.4026795162509449
 ```

-It takes about ~ 52 minutes to re-rank this subset on MS MARCO using a P100.
+It takes about ~52 minutes to re-rank this subset on MS MARCO using a P100.
 The type of GPU will directly influence your inference time.
 It is possible that the default batch results in a GPU OOM error.
 In this case, assigning a batch size (using option `--batch-size`) which is smaller than the default (96) should help!

 The re-ranked run file `run.monobert.ans_small.dev.tsv` will also be available in the `runs` directory upon completion.

-We can use this to verify that the MRR@10 is indeed right using the official MS MARCO evaluation script:
+We can use the official MS MARCO evaluation script to verify the MRR@10:

 ```
 python evaluate/msmarco/msmarco_eval.py data/msmarco_ans_small/qrels.dev.small.tsv runs/run.monobert.ans_small.dev.tsv